Yuvix25/pytov_old/README.md

 ### Switch
 `switch(var, cases, *args)`
 * var - the value to switch on.
-* case - a dictionery of case that the var might be and their callbacks.
+* case - a dictionary of case that the var might be and their callbacks.
 * *args(optional) - default case.

 switch is a selection statement that chooses a single switch section to execute from a list of cases.